Vengadesh27/Food-App/README.md

 Hello.
 This food donation app is my first real project that i did for my final year project using Firebase as the Cloud Database.
 The app has three users: Admin, Donor and Recipient.
 Admin/Donor can post donations (CRUD), accept donations & generate report (only admin).
-Recipients can view and request donations
+Recipients can view and request donations.

 ## Features of the App
 - Allows role based user authentication.